 The Centre has hosted several large AHRC projects.
-These include the documentary film project Genre and Genocide; a major archive and research project, Arts on Film, in conjunction with Arts Council England; and (Tom’s) in conjunction with the British Antarctic Survey at University of Cambridge.
+These include the documentary film project Genre and Genocide; a major archive and research project, Arts on Film, in conjunction with Arts Council England; and Data Landscapes with the British Antarctic Survey.
 CREAM currently runs two major AHRC-funded research projects: Screenplays on the history of theatre productions on British television and Behind the Scenes on ceramics in the museum.
-Many individual members have won funding from AHRC, British Academy, Leverhulme, Arts Council England and other peer-reviewed funding bodies to support their work and periods of research leave.
+Many individual members have won funding from AHRC, British Academy, Leverhulme, Arts Council England and other funding bodies to support their work and periods of research leave.
 Artists and designers have also won substantial commercial sponsorship for their projects and are involved in a range of knowledge transfer initiatives.

 Art and design is a substantial part of research, teaching and learning at the University of Westminster.
 It was the first higher education institution to establish an undergraduate degree in photography and a postgraduate degree in film.